-People in the movie are rarely identified by name and absolutely no one interviewed for the film.
+People in the movie are rarely identified by name and absolutely no one is interviewed for the film.
 Therefore, don’t expect any deep analysis or commentary about what’s in the movie.
 However, just like a mosaic, it’s up to viewers to look at all the different segments that are presented and see what the big picture is.

 “Ascension” had its world premiere at the 2021 Tribeca Film Festival in New York City.
 It won the Tribeca Film Festival jury prizes for Best Documentary Feature, while “Ascension” director Jessica Kingdon received the festival’s 2021 Albert Maysles Award for Best New Documentary Director.
-It’s a documentary whose storytelling style is not going to be everyone’s liking, especially for people who prefer documentaries to tell as much as show. showing.
+It’s a documentary whose storytelling style is not going to be everyone’s liking, especially for people who prefer documentaries to tell as much as show.
 “Ascension” take a more subtle “show” approach and doesn’t try to make anyone a star of the movie with manipulative editing.